 Performance

-AngularJS: AngularJS employs two-way data binding, which automatically synchronizes the data between the model and the view.
-While this feature simplifies the development process, it can lead to performance issues in larger applications due to frequent updates and DOM manipulations.
+AngularJS: AngularJS uses two-way data binding, which automatically synchronizes the data between the model and the view.
+This approach makes the development process easier, however, frequent updates and DOM manipulations can cause performance issues in larger applications.

-Angular: Angular addresses this problem with a more efficient change detection mechanism that uses unidirectional data flow and one-way data binding.
-This approach significantly reduces the number of updates required, enhancing the overall performance of the application.
-Angular's use of Ahead-of-Time (AOT) compilation further boosts performance by converting Angular HTML and TypeScript code into efficient JavaScript code before the browser loads it.
+Angular: In contrast, Angular supports unidirectional data flow and one-way data binding.
+It uses a more efficient change detection mechanism that significantly reduces the number of updates required and increases the overall performance of the application.
+Additionally, Angular provides Ahead-of-Time (AOT) compilation, which converts Angular HTML and TypeScript code into efficient JavaScript code before the browser loads it, thus increasing performance even more.

 Mobile support

-AngularJS: AngularJS was primarily designed for desktop applications, offering limited support for mobile development.
-This limitation can be a drawback in today's mobile-first world.
+AngularJS: AngularJS was primarily designed for desktop applications, limiting the mobile development support.
+This limitation can be a challenge in today's mobile-first world.

-Angular: Angular, however, was built with mobile support in mind.
-It provides better performance and features specifically geared towards developing mobile-first applications.
-Angular's modular architecture, combined with its efficient rendering and change detection, makes it an excellent choice for creating responsive and performant mobile applications.
+Angular: Angular, however, was built with mobile support in mind, which allows for creating responsive and performant mobile apps.
+Angular's component-based architecture together with its efficient rendering and change detection mechanisms makes it the preferred language for mobile development.

 Dependency injection